Clear House Accountants Clear House Accountants

 Service charges in light of Section 21

-According to Section 21 of the Landlord and Tenant Act, the leaseholders or secretary of a recognised tenants association have a legal right to request a summary of the service charge account from the landlord.
+According to Section 21 of the Landlord and Tenant Act, the leaseholders or secretaries of a recognised tenants association have a legal right to request a summary of the service charge account from the landlord.
 The leaseholders need to ensure that they send the request in writing directly to the landlord or the managing agent.

-The landlord must provide a summary of the service charge accounts within one month or within six months of the end of the accounting year whichever is later.
+The landlord must provide a summary of the service charge accounts within one month or within six months of the end of the accounting year, whichever is later.
 It is compliance that landlords have to meet upon receiving the request from their leaseholders.

 Here is what the summary should include: